-Chatswood CBD - Council's Draft Planning And Urban Design Strategy
+Chatswood CBD - Council's Planning And Urban Design Strategy

-The draft Strategy puts forward recommendations relating to planning controls and the design of buildings and public spaces that seek to position Chatswood for the opportunities with growth and the arrival of the Sydney Metro Rail.
+The Chatswood CBD Strategy (see above), outlines changes relating to planning controls and the design of buildings and the public domain which will position Chatswood to capitalise on growth and the arrival of the Sydney Metro Rail.